Pulvinar nuclei: Clinical significance

+No distinctive syndrome or obvious sensory deficit can be linked to the pulvinar.
 Lesions of the pulvinar can result in neglect syndromes and attentional deficits.
 In addition, lesions in early life can impact normal visuomotor behaviors such as reaching and grasping.
 Furthermore, the pulvinar was demonstrated to be instrumental in the preservation of vision afforded to a boy who lost his primary visual cortex bilaterally at birth as well as other forms of blindsight in monkeys and humans.
 Strokes affecting the pulvinar have also been implicated in the development of chronic pain.
 In a case study of photophobia caused by blue light, pulvinar nuclei associated with the melanopsin containing ipRGCs visual pathway where bilaterally activated.

 Other animals

 The pulvinar varies in importance in different animals: it is virtually nonexistent in the rat, and grouped as the lateral posterior-pulvinar complex with the lateral posterior thalamic nucleus due to its small size in cats.
 In humans it makes up roughly 40% of the thalamus making it the largest of its nuclei.
 Significant research has been undertaken in the marmoset examining the role of the retinorecipient region of the inferior pulvinar (medial subdivision), which projects to visual cortical area MT, in the early development of MT and the dorsal stream, as well as following early-life lesions of the primary visual cortex (V1).